 0.01)and arm span (‘r’=0.469; P<

 0.01).
 It was concluded that there is a need to improve the anthropometrical characteristics to enhance the game performance of the Cricket players.
 Pages: 228-230 | 593 Views 19 DownloadsDownload Full Article:

 How to cite this article:

-Vishwanath Annarao and Dr. Cr Bhairaddy.
+Vishwanath Annarao, Dr. Cr Bhairaddy.
 Relationship of selected anthropometrical measurements with game performance of intercollegiate men cricket players.
-International Journal of Physical Education, Sports and Health.
-2017; 4(4): 228-230.
+Int J Phys Educ Sports Health 2017;4(4):228-230.